Programmes of study - Computing (National Curriculum as published 11th September 2013)

 Athough the current POS, Attainment targets and statutory assessment arrangements for ICT have been disapplied, teaching of ICT remains statutory.

-How ICT is organised and taught during the interim period to 2014 is the responsibility of individual schools.
+How computing is organised and taught during the interim period to 2014 is the responsibility of individual schools.
 The curriculum should be broad and balanced meeting the needs of pupils and will continue to be held accountable through OFSTED frameworks.

 If you would like more information regarding the changes to the ICT curriculum nationally, there is a broad explanation of the DFE website’s curriculum review section.